CHR-onicles/Whatsapp-bot/README.md

 - Reminding us individually about the times we have class.
 - Getting our timetable for the week, and for the current day depending on the elective each of us offers in as little as 4 quick interactions (_< 20secs_) or by typing 1 command (_< 10secs_); As opposed to annoyingly asking someone else who may or may not be available at that moment.
 - Sending all course materials (PDFs, powerpoints etc) for any course as and when requested.
-- Reminding and giving us detailed descriptions of assignments we have for each course. _(not yet implemented)_
+- Reminding and giving us detailed descriptions of assignments we have for each course.

 <br>